alla1101/dockering/README.md

 # dockering

-Separate projects on Docker will be available here as i train on docker. each project will be existed in a file with the prefix proj_ inside each project, you will find a read me file talking about what's the experiment and how to run it.
+Separate projects on Docker will be available here as i train on docker. each project will exist in a file with the prefix proj_ inside each project, you will find a read me file talking about what's the experiment and how to run it.

 all projects are made on linux